 Stock awards consist of performance-based and service-based restricted stock units.
 For the performance-based restricted stock units with a performance measure based on total shareholder return, a Monte Carlo valuation model is used to calculate grant date fair value.
 For the performance-based restricted stock units with a performance measure based on EPS growth (as adjusted for LTIP purposes), the amounts included in this table assume the target level of performance conditions were achieved.
-The maximum values for these EPS growth-based awards granted in 2021, assuming the highest level of performance conditions were achieved, would be \$5,666,822 for Mr. Martin; \$1,545,520 for Mr. Mihalik; \$1,278,854 for Mr. Sagara; \$312,224 for Ms. Sedgwick; and \$343,422 for Mr. Wall.
+The maximum values for these EPS growth-based awards granted in 2021, assuming the highest level of performance conditions were achieved, would be \$5,666,822 for Mr. Martin; \$1,545,520 for Mr. Mihalik; \$1,278,854 for Mr. Sagdarg; \$312,224 for Mr. Sedgwick; and \$343,422 for Mr. Wall.
 For the service-based restricted stock units, the awards were valued at the fair market value of shares of our common stock at the crediting date without reduction for non-transferability, and the amounts included in this table are equal to the number of shares subject to such awards multiplied by the grant date closing price of our common stock.
-All performance-based and service-based restricted stock units will be settled in shares of Sempra common stock upon vesting, unless deferred in accordance with the terms of the Employee and Director Savings Plan in the case of performance-based restricted stock units, in which case they will be settled in shares of Sempra common stock following separation of service from the company.
+All performance-based and service-based restricted stock units will be settled in shares of Sempra common stock following separation of service from the company.